 Will I Be Able To Wear Normal Shoes After An Ankle Fusion?

 Generally a patient will beable to wear normal shoes following an ankle fusion.
-If however either the foot is very stiff, or on occasions far too mobile, some modification of shoewear is sometimes necessary.
+If however either the foot is very stiff, or on occasion far too mobile, some modification of footwear may sometimes be necessary.
 This may be no more than wearing a lightweight walking type boot whenever practical.
 It may be that the sole of a normal shoe needs to be stiffened and a rocker type sole formed.
 On occasion a rigid orthotic which fits into a normal shoe may also be required, however this is not always the case.

 Will My Leg Be Short After An Ankle Fusion?